-If you’ve ever had your eyes checked, you might be familiar with the puff of air test that makes almost everyone jump out of their skin.
+If you’ve ever had your eyes checked, you might be familiar with the puff of air test.
 This simple test checks the pressure in your eyes, the primary indicator of a condition called glaucoma that can eventually lead to blindness.
 At his practice in Asheville, North Carolina, board-certified ophthalmologist, Dr. Steven L. Cahan offers expert diagnosis and treatment for this serious eye condition.
 Call or schedule an appointment online today.

 Glaucoma is an eye condition where excessive pressure in your eyeball damages the optic nerve, eventually leading to blindness.
 Glaucoma is the leading cause of blindness in older people today.

 The inside of your eye is made up of a clear liquid called aqueous humor.
 Your eye constantly produces new aqueous humor to maintain the correct pressure within your eye.
 Old liquid drains from your eye through a microscopic drainage system around your iris and cornea.
 When that liquid doesn’t drain properly, fluid builds up in your eye, putting more pressure on your optic nerve.
 This leads to damage, vision impairment, and eventually, blindness.